k8s-admiral/design/CONTRIBUTING.md

 ## Submitting Changes

-If your change is a spelling/grammar mistake.
-Feel free to simply create a pull request.
-Otherwise submit an issue using one of the issue templates and start a discussion.

-Pull request discussions should be centered around the code change itself, and issue discussions should be centered around the proposed change.
+For proposals, or quick edits create a pull request.
+If you want to propose a new user use case submit an issue.